SvenMichaelKlose/tre/README.md

 light.

 tré is not just remapping its input.
-It's a "real" compiler, fit to support compiling to C, for example, so it also brings Lisp features to PHP 5+ – you can use code for both targets.
+It's a "real" compiler, fit to support compiling to C, for example.
+This enables it to bring Lisp features to PHP 5+ – you can use code for both targets.

+# Spirit

+tré started in 2005 as a Lisp interpreter written in C to boot a compiler written in itself, all inspired by Common Lisp.
+The interpreter, providing as little built-in functions as sensible, loaded the environment and the compiler and then compiled all functions and macros to C code that would then be compiled together with the native C core to speed things up.
+Next came a bytecode target that was intended to run anywhere else (preferably also in embedded systems), but it has never been used much.
+End of 2008 the JavaScript and PHP targets have been created to create LAMP applications which set the path of the tré dialect.
+Around 2013 the C and bytecode targets have been removed in favour of placing tré on top of SBCL.
+Now 'boot-common.lisp', generated by the Common Lisp target, is building up the environment.

+Having evolved in this way tré's source code might surprise you with elements not too common in the Lisp world which survived regular gardening.

 # Build and install